Ramkafasi/whisper-mpv/README.md

 # Whisper-mpv

-whisper-mpv is a project that automates the process of downloading, translating, and generating subtitles for a video, and then playing it with mpv.
+whisper-mpv is a project that automates the process of downloading, translating, and generating subtitles for a video, and then playing it with a video player.
 The project depends on OpenAI Whisper for generating accurate subtitles.

 The script uses yt-dlp to download the video and OpenAI Whisper for generating subtitles in the language of your choice.
 The generated subtitle file is then passed to a video player for playing the video with subtitles.